 Q: Can we play on the pinball machines?

-A: Almost all pinball machines are playable, all the machines made before the year 1960 are just for seeing.
-If there’s a machine turned off it’s either one of the machines that’s just for seeing or it’s broken.
-And please, don’t turn the machines on, this could lead to harmful consequences for the machines.
+A: Almost all pinball machines are playable, all the machines made before the year 1960 are just on display.
+If there’s a machine turned off it’s either one of the machines that’s just on display or it’s broken.
+And please, don’t turn the machines on, this could damage the machines.

 Q: Do we need to put coins of some sort into the machines?